Failure to hire and train competent employees

 In certain cases, professionals working in certain facilities may be independent contractors, which absolves the facility from malpractice.
 In these instances, it may be necessary to file for damages directly against the independent employee instead of the medical facility.

-If you feel that you or a loved one has been harmed due to either a failure to provide adequate care or lack of employee training, you may be eligible for damages.
+If you feel that you or a loved one has been harmed due to either a failure to provide adequate care or a lack of employee training, you may be eligible for damages.
 Call the Sweeney Law Firm and let our experts review the facts.
 You may have a medical malpractice case.
 If we decide to accept your case, we work on a contingency fee basis, meaning there is no fee for representation unless there is a settlement or fund recovery made on your behalf.